Decided that podcasts are a great way to improve your English, and want to know the best ways to use them like a boss?

 This can be as little as 10 minutes per weekday before you get in the shower.
 Or it can be 1 hour of transcribing podcasts every lunchtime, with 3 hours on the weekend.

 Everyone has their own professional and personal commitments, but there is always time to squeeze in listening to podcasts.
 You just need to find the time, and stick to the routine.
+Not doing this is one of the most common mistakes people make when learning English.

 Note, just because you have set aside time to listen, and because this guide started by bashing ‘passive’ learning, this shouldn’t mean that you can’t spend time listening to podcasts while you are doing other things - out walking, on the metro, or in the car.